 India - Joint Ventures/LicensingIndia - Joint Ventures/Licensing

-There are two channels for foreign investment entering India: the automatic route and the government route.
-Investments entering via the automatic route are not required to seek overall approval from the central government or the Reserve Bank of India (RBI).
-The investor is expected to notify the RBI of its investment using the Foreign Collaboration - General Permission Route (FC-GPR) form within 30 days of inward receipts and issuance of shares.
+There are two channels for joint ventures entering India: the automatic route and the government route.
+The automatic route does not require the venture to seek overall approval from the central government or the Reserve Bank of India (RBI).
+The venture company is expected to notify the RBI of its investment using the Foreign Collaboration - General Permission Route (FC-GPR) form within 30 days of inward receipts and issuance of shares.
 The government route, as the name implies, requires an approval from the central government.

-On May 24, the Indian Cabinet approved the decision to abolish the Ministry of Finance’s Foreign Investment Promotion Board (FIPB) and announced relevant ministries will determine approvals for sensitive investments in the 11 sectors that previously required FIPB clearance.
+In 2017, the Indian government abolished the Ministry of Finance’s Foreign Investment Promotion Board (FIPB) and announced relevant ministries will now determine approvals for sensitive investments in the 11 sectors that previously required FIPB clearance.

-For Sector-Specific Guidelines for foreign direct investment, please see the section on Investment Climate.
+For Sector-Specific Guidelines for foreign direct investment, please see the Investment Climate Statement.

-FDI policy is governed by the Foreign Exchange Management Act of 1999 and the RBI.
+Indian FDI policy is governed by the Foreign Exchange Management Act of 1999 and the RBI.
 Details on current caps and procedures are available at: http://www.dipp.nic.in/foreign-direct-investment/foreign-direct-investment-policy

-Investment in the Following Areas is Accorded Priority in Considering Investment Applications: Items listed in the automatic approval list, where conditions for automatic approval are not met: infrastructure; items with export potential; projects with large employment potential, particularly in rural areas; items which have direct or indirect links with the agricultural sector; socially relevant projects such as hospitals and life-saving drugs; and projects which induct new technology or infuse capital.
-If the U.S. investor has written a comprehensive proposal, provided details, and the investment meets India's industrial development goals, approval can be granted in as little time as three weeks.
+The GOI prioritizes investment applications in certain industries and projects.
+Some examples include infrastructure, projects with export potential, projects with large employment potential, particularly in rural areas; items which have direct or indirect links with the agricultural sector; socially relevant projects such as hospitals and life-saving drugs; and projects which induct new technology or infuse capital.
+If the U.S. investor has a comprehensive proposal, provided details, and the investment meets India's industrial development goals, approval can be granted in as little as three weeks.

-Industries Reserved for the Public Sector: Some industries are reserved exclusively for the public sector.
-The following industries are not available for private investment unless a specific approval is obtained: atomic energy and railway operations (with exceptions).
+Some industries are reserved exclusively for the public sector are not available for private investment unless a specific approval is obtained, like Atomic energy and railway operations (with exceptions).

 For more details please refer to the GOI Ministry of Commerce and Industry’s FDI policy, which can be found online at http://dipp.nic.in/foreign-direct-investment/foreign-direct-investment-policy

-Compulsory Licensing: Five industries are subject to compulsory licensing in India.
+Five industries are subject to compulsory licensing in India.
 The need for licensing is attributed to safety, environmental, and defense related considerations.
-The licensing authority in this case is the Ministry of Industrial Development and the industries are: distillation and brewing of alcoholic drinks; cigars and cigarettes of tobacco and manufactured tobacco substitutes; electronic aerospace and defense equipment of all types; industrial explosives including detonating and safety fuses, gun powder, nitrocellulose and matches and specified hazardous chemicals.
+The licensing authority in these cases is the Ministry of Industrial Development and the industries are: distillation and brewing of alcoholic drinks, cigars and cigarettes of tobacco and manufactured tobacco substitutes, electronic aerospace and defense equipment of all types, industrial explosives including detonating and safety fuses, gun powder, nitrocellulose and matches and specified hazardous chemicals.